Myositis

 No one knows for sure what triggers myositis.
 “Researchers believe that some people may have a genetic predisposition for developing some form of autoimmune disease,” says Kobert.
 One family member may develop myositis, for example; another member may develop such other autoimmune diseases as lupus or multiple sclerosis.
 The exception is inclusion body myositis.
 There’s a debate among researchers whether IBM is an autoimmune disorder or a neurodegenerative one.

 Like many other autoimmune rheumatologic diseases, women between the ages of 30 and 60 are mostly affected.
-The exception: juvenile forms of myositis, as well as sporadic inclusion body myositis (sIBM), which typically affects men after the age of 50, says Rohit Aggarwal, MD, a rheumatologist and an associate professor in at the University of Pittsburgh School of Medicine as well as the chair of the medical advisory board for the Myositis Association.
+The exception: juvenile forms of myositis, as well as sporadic inclusion body myositis (sIBM), which typically affects men after the age of 50, says Rohit Aggarwal, MD, a rheumatologist, professor and Medical Director, Rheumatology at the University of Pittsburgh School of Medicine as well as the past-chair of the medical advisory board for the Myositis Association.

 There are other factors that may play a role.
 Very rarely, people taking statins can develop myositis, says Dr. Aggarwal, who cautions that the risk is very low and the benefits of statins far outweighs the odds of developing the disease.
 Most of the time, when patients stop taking statins, the myositis resolves in three to six months, he explains, but a small subset go on to develop the autoimmune form known as necrotizing myopathy.
 “These patients often need long-term treatment,” he adds.